 - IF YOU SMELL PROPANE

 - Extinguish any open flames, pilot lights and all smoking materials.

 Do not touch electrical switches.

+- Do not touch electrical switches.

-- Shut off the propane supply at the container valve(s) or propane supply connection.
+Shut off the propane supply at the container valve(s) or propane

 - supply connection.

-Open doors and other ventilating openings.
+4. Open doors and other ventilating openings. - openings.

-Leave the area until odor clears.

-- Leave the area until odor clears.
+5. Leave the area until odor clears.

-Have the propane system checked and leakage source corrected before using again.
+6. Have the propane system checked and leakage source corrected before using again.